smartdevicelink/sdl_evolution/proposals/NNNN-localization.md

 getLocalization().getText(R.string.some_key); // loading string from SDL language
 ```

 The Android library don't contain SDL managers yet.
-The app developer can use the class if necessary.
-Once Android includes a lifecycle manager it can automatically provide a proper localization object.
+The app developer can use the class manually if needed.
+Once Android includes a lifecycle manager it can automatically provide a localization object.

 ### Detailed design